videoDAC/livepeer-gateway/publish-and-consume-content.md

 ## Publish and Consume Content

-This section explains how to publish and consume content to and from Livepeer Broadcaster.
+This section explains how to publish and consume content to and from Livepeer Gateway.

 This can be done via a [command line interface](#command-line-interface) using `FFmpeg`, or from a [graphical user interface](#graphical-user-interface) using **OBS Studio** and **VLC Media Player**.